 In 1865, Mary won her freedom after the Civil War — the bloodiest war in history!
-After which, she found employment aboard the famous Steamboat Robert E. Lee where she ran into her former owner Edmond Dunn who connected her with a relative of his that Mary grew up with, Sarah Teresa Dunn.
+After which, she found employment aboard the famous Steamboat Robert E. Lee, where she ran into her former owner, Edmond Dunn, who then connected her with a relative of his that Mary had grown up with, Sarah Teresa Dunn.
 Sarah had become a nun at an Ursuline convent in Toledo, Ohio, and was known as Mother Amadeus.

 Stories differ as to her early years, but it’s said her friendship with Sarah, was that of loyalty and kindness.
 Sarah, Mother Amadeus, later became the head of St. Peter’s Convent in Cascade, Montana, and in 1885, Mary made a 1500-mile trip there upon hearing her dear friend was ill.